bean-technologies/swiftlingo-docs/content/docs/user-documentation/quota.md

 1. The number of words in your original site content
 2. The number of languages you're translating into

+> [!NOTE]
-For example, if your website has 6,000 words, and you're translating your content into three languages, you need a monthly quota of at least `6,000 words * 3 translation languages = 24,000 words`.
+> For example, if your website has 6,000 words, and you're translating your content into three languages, you need a monthly quota of at least `6,000 words * 3 translation languages = 24,000 words`.

 ## Monthly quota